 Mid Atlantic Climbers has worked in partnership with Harpers Ferry since 2014, including planning 3 volunteer events, educating the climbing community about seasonal closures for raptor nesting, and acting as a resource for the park in regard to climbing practices and management.
 The climbing community has an excellent history of compliance with park regulations and MAC has effectively helped the park with several climbing-related issues.

-It is because of our longstanding commitment to working collaboratively with park staff that we were disheartened to learn in the spring of 2018 of climbing management changes, which include the closure of all rock climbing and bouldering activities in the Virginia and West Virginia sections of the park.
+It is because of our longstanding commitment to working collaboratively with park staff that we were disheartened to learn in the fall of 2017 of climbing management changes, which include the closure of all rock climbing and bouldering activities in the Virginia and West Virginia sections of the park.
 These restrictions were issued without consideration of stakeholder input and without consultation with local and national climbing organizations, and in breach of ongoing discussions between MAC, AF, and NPS staff about a future climbing management plan for the park.

 MAC and AF remain committed to working with Harpers Ferry to develop policies that are in alignment with NPS climbing management best practices.
 MAC will keep the local climbing community updated as progress is made, and if there are future opportunities for public input.
 We thank you for your support, which allows us to effectively advocate for climbing access in the Mid Atlantic region.